utkarsh-1602/interview-approaches/OOPS/encapsulation/Readme.md

 # Encapsulation

 - Encapsulation is a fundamental concept in object-oriented programming that refers to the practice of hiding the internal details of an object and exposing only the necessary information to the outside world.
-Encapsulation helps in maintaining the integrity of data and ensures that it is not accessed or modified inappropriately.
+- Encapsulation is a way to restrict the direct access to some components of an object.

 ## Encapsulation in JavaScript:
 In JavaScript, encapsulation can be achieved using two techniques: using **closures** and using **classes**.